pergolafabio/Hikvision-Addons/doorbell/README.md

 - DS-KV9503 (no call event)
 - Seems other rebranded devices confirmed working like: VDM10 made by Metzler
 - ...
-- This is just a confirmed list of users, proabbly other devices are working too...
+- This is just a confirmed list, probably other devices are working too...
 - DS-KV8102-IM (First generation not supported, only open lock works)
 - DS-K1T502DBFWX (Not supported at all)
 - DS-HD1 and DS-HD2 not supported?
 They dont support ISAPI?